thanratty/ProtMode286/README.md

 ## Finally
 I can't imagine this code will be of any use to anybody, anywhere... but you never know!
+MONCODE.ASM is the startup file, so start your journey there.

 16 bit protected mode awaits :)